There is nothing like fresh maple syrup! When I found out how easy it was to tap maple trees in my own backyard, I never looked back!

 What supplies do I need to tap maple trees for syrup?

 You actually don’t need much to get the process started!
-You’ll need maple trees, a drill and a drill bit that is a tiny bit smaller than the taps – in my case, that’s 7/16″.
+You’ll need the correct types of trees – preferably sugar maple trees, a drill and a drill bit that is a tiny bit smaller than the taps – in my case, that’s 7/16″.
 You’ll need taps (spiles), and a mallet to pound them in.
 Lastly, you’ll need tubing and food safe buckets to collect the sap.
 You’ll need additional things to cook it down, but I’ll cover that in a future post.

-I purchased my supplies to tap maple trees – spiles and tubing on Amazon.
+I purchased my supplies to tap maple trees – maple spiles and tubing on Amazon.
 I chose a 10 pack that included 3 foot tubes so I could run them to buckets on the ground.
 We already had a cordless drill, drill bit and mallet.
-The last thing I needed to find was collection buckets.
+The last thing I needed to find was something to use for a sap bucket.
 I ended up contacting bakeries in our town and buying used buckets and lids from them for about $1 each.
-After I bought a few from a nearby bakery, I found the best option to be our local Giant Eagle.
-Their bakery gave them to me for free!
+I bought a few food grade containers from a nearby bakery to use as a sap collection container and then I found the best option to be our local Giant Eagle – their bakery gave them to me for free!

 Can I tap any maple tree?

-How much syrup will I get from my maple trees?
+How much syrup will I get from my sugar maple trees?

+Will I get enough sap?
 This is a tough thing to answer.
-So many things play into that — how many taps you can put on a tree, how much sap you’ll get from the tree, and what the sugar content of your sap is.
+So many factors play into that — how many taps you can put on a tree, how much sap you’ll get from the tree, and what the sugar content of your sap is.
+Additionally, the weather conditions play a HUGE part in the volume of sap.
 I’ll break it down a bit for you.

-How many taps can I put on my maple tree?
+How many tap holes can I put on my sugar maple trees?

-Tapping a healthy maple tree will not harm the tree if it’s done properly.
-If your maple tree is less than 10″ in diameter, don’t tap it!
+Tapping a healthy sugar maple tree will not harm the tree if it’s done properly.
+The size of the tree is really important to know.
+If the diameter of the tree is less than 10″, don’t tap it!
 It isn’t healthy for a tree that size, because it needs all of its sap to keep growing.
-However, if it’s over 10″ in diameter, you’re free to tap away!
+If you steal it’s sap, you might not have a tree there next year!
+However, if the diameter of the tree is over 10″, you’re free to tap away!

 10″-20″ diameter: You can place 1 tap in this size tree